SukkaW/fast-cidr-tools/README.md

   - `cidr-tools` sort the return value of `merge` and `exclude` by default. `fast-cidr-tools`'s sort is opt-in.
   - And many more.
 - Avoid unnecessary string operations.
-  - how `cidr-tools` and `fast-cidr-tools` calculate "biggest power of two":
+  - how `cidr-tools` and `fast-cidr-tools` calculate 'biggest power of two':
     ```tsx
     // cidr-tools
     function biggestPowerOfTwo(num) {